jsdw/jsdw.github.io/content/posts/postgres/index.md

 - A special `$user` variable in the search path is equal to whatever the current role name is.
 - `pg_catalog` is by default the first schema that will be searched regardless of the search path set.
 Naming it explicitlty in the search path can change when it is searched.

+Some examples of viewing and altering the search path:

 ```
 -- Show the current user's search path:
 SHOW search_path;